rstirling/examples/chronos/1.8/README.md

 # How to use Chronos on DC/OS

-Note: DC/OS now includes a built-in [job scheduler](https://dcos.io/docs/1.8/usage/jobs/), which is the preferable way to schedule batch jobs.

 [Chronos](http://mesos.github.io/chronos/) is still available on DC/OS, representing the original way to run batch jobs.
 It is a highly-available, distributed job scheduler, providing the a robust way to run batch jobs.
 Chronos schedules jobs across the DC/OS cluster and manages dependencies between jobs in an intelligent way.